ramishdev/bmw-aptitude-test-app/frontend/README.md

 ## Key Features

 ### DataGrid Component
-The main table that displays all the cars.
+The main table that displays all the data.
 It's designed to be generic:
 - **Dynamic Columns**: Automatically generates columns from API metadata
 - **Infinite Scrolling**: Loads data as you scroll (no more waiting for everything to load)
-- **Smart Search**: Type in the search box and it finds cars across all fields
+- **Smart Search**: Type in the search box and it finds entity across all fields
 - **Column Filters**: Each column has its own filter for precise searching
 - **Smooth Sorting**: Click any column header to sort, with nice animations
 - **Responsive**: Adapts to your screen size automatically

 ### Performance Optimizations
-- **Virtual Scrolling**: Only renders the rows you can see (handles thousands of cars smoothly)
+- **Virtual Scrolling**: Only renders the rows you can see (handles thousands of data smoothly)
 - **Debounced Search**: Waits 500ms after you stop typing before searching (prevents too many API calls)
 - **Smart Caching**: Remembers data you've already loaded